Raghad-M461/sentiment-analysis-project/finetune/training_notes.md

 ## Issues and Notes

-Training completed successfully using GitHub Actions.
+Training completed successfully without any errors.

-The training ran on CPU because CUDA was not available.
-Despite using CPU, the training completed successfully because the dataset was relatively small.
+The model was trained on CPU because GPU (CUDA) was not available.
+Since the dataset was small, training completed successfully within approximately 23 seconds.

-A warning appeared indicating that requests to the Hugging Face Hub were unauthenticated.
-This did not prevent the model from downloading or training, but an `HF_TOKEN` could be added in the future for higher Hugging Face download rate limits.

-The pretrained DistilBERT classification-head parameters were newly initialized.
-This is expected because the original base model does not contain a trained classification head for this specific three-class sentiment task.

-A PyTorch warning also appeared because `pin_memory` was enabled without a GPU.
-This warning did not affect the training results.

-No major errors occurred during the training process.
+No issues affected the fine-tuning process or the generated checkpoint.

 ## Conclusion